 Why can’t there be more classes offered?

 Scheduling works around our coaches who also have day jobs and require sufficient family time.
-As the program grows we hope to get more trained coaches available.
-If you are interested in coaching, please let us know.

 Why can’t I get a refund after classes start?